AlmuHS/GNUMach_SMP/README.md

 This code, translated to assembly, has been added to  [`cpuboot.S`](https://github.com/AlmuHS/GNUMach_SMP/blob/wip/i386/i386/cpuboot.S) assembly routine.

+The paging initialization requires a temporary mapping in some low memory address.
+We keep the temporary mapping done in BSP processor until all AP will be enabled.

+## Add AP processors to the kernel

-Once paging will be enabled, each cpu will can to read its own Local APIC, using the `*lapic` pointer.
-It will also allow to execute `cpu_number()` function, which is necessary to execute the [`slave_main()`](https://github.com/AlmuHS/GNUMach_SMP/blob/eb8b0bbf6299a0c19fca12ab71b810447f0d47f5/kern/startup.c#L282) function to add the cpu to the kernel.
+Once paging is enabled, each cpu will can to read its own Local APIC, using the `*lapic` pointer.
+It also allows to execute `cpu_number()` function, which is necessary to execute the [`slave_main()`](https://github.com/AlmuHS/GNUMach_SMP/blob/eb8b0bbf6299a0c19fca12ab71b810447f0d47f5/kern/startup.c#L282) function to add the cpu to the kernel.

+Before call to `slave_main()`, we need to load the final GDT and IDT, to get the same value than BSP processor, and be able to load correctly the LDT entries.

+To do this, we call to `gdt_init()` and `idt_init()` in `cpu_setup()`, just before call to `slave_main()`.

+Once final GDT and IDT are loaded, `slave_main()` finish successfully, and the AP processors are added to the kernel.

 ## Gratitude